Help & Guides

 • Each detected endpoint gets a risk score (critical, high, medium, low) with a business-impact reason

-• A comment is posted (or updated) on the PR with findings, coverage gaps, and monitor configs
+• A comment is posted (or updated) on the PR with findings, coverage status, and suggested monitor configs

 What it detects